smparker/molecular-blender/README.md

 - find and fill in aromatic rings
 - draw spheres sitting on atoms to represent atomic charges and dynamically scale them during an animation
-- draw molecular orbital isosurfaces with .cube files or .molden files
+- draw molecular orbital and density isosurfaces with .cube files or .molden files

 ## Installation
 There are two basic ways to install Molecular Blender, depending on whether you